 Since 2004 Trackers has lead the way in standards of safety for outdoor camps and programs.
 All lead camp staff are CPR/First AID certified and all staff have passed a fingerprinted background check.
 We are very selective in our hiring process, choosing mature and competent individuals with profound experience in education.

 We appreciate when parents call us to learn more about our safety policies and practices.
 So feel free to contact us with any questions that may not be addressed here.
 Below are key questions to ask any camp your family is hoping to participate in this summer.
 This is what Trackers does to address these most important concerns.

 Do you perform fingerprinted background checks for all your staff?

 Yes.
-We fingerprint all of our instructors, both leads and assistants for both California and Oregon.
-We then have the State Police check all state and federal databases to ensure they are appropriate for working with children and youth.
-Our insurance company also double-checks for traffic infractions to insure clean driving records.
+We Livescan and background check all program staff to ensure they are appropriate for working with children and youth.
+Our insurance company also double-checks for traffic infractions to ensure clean driving records.

 What is the average experience of your instructors?

-Our average instructor have an average of two to five years of experience in education.
+Our average instructor have an average of two to five years of experience in outdoor education.
 Plus, this experience has to be relevant (for duties very similar to what they will be responsible for at Trackers).
 They have to prove to us that they were at the top of their game while accruing their experience.
 We thoroughly check references.
 One might ask the question, "How can Trackers require such high end experience?"
 The answer is: We're simply more fun to work for.
 Our camps don't go through the motions, we never phone it in, we don't teach out of a pre-made box.
 We do things that inspire great passion from the kids and adults we work with.
 We get the best families, campers, and instructors.

 How do you interview and choose your instructors?